ninabarzh/broomstick/content/posts/russia-drains.md

 In Moscow alone, human rights monitors reported over 3,000 detentions in the first quarter of 2025.
 Police raided gyms, language schools, and even gaming cafés.
 One 26-year-old was stopped at a metro station, shoved into a van, and by midnight was at a training base.
 He was forced to swear the military oath with a black eye and a shaking voice.

 “The raids come in waves,” said an observer from OVD-Info, the rights group.
-“It’s not about quotas—it’s about fear.
+“It’s not about quotas, it’s about fear.
 They want men to know that any door might open onto a uniform.”

 ### Legal threats and family pressure